 Novice competition generally features low hides (up to 1-2 feet maximum).
 We recommend teaching and proofing an indication on low hides so it’s trained to fluency, before you train an indication on high hides.

-LEVEL 3 – OUT OF BOXES
+ADVANCED – OUT OF BOXES

 Once your dog is proficient at container searches, the next step is getting rid of the boxes.
 This course will introduce multiple hides, in blind Interior, Exterior and Vehicle searches, including high hides (2-4 ft) and thresholds.
 You’ll practice locating source (the highest concentration of target odor), within 2-6 inches.
 Unlike container searches, where you only need to pick the hot box, other searches require the handler to identify the precise location of source.
 For example, in a vehicle search, if source is at the top left corner of a license plate, the judge may fault or fail teams that indicate the bottom right corner.
 Successful practices will help build your confidence as a team.